Brandy is a stay-at-home mom who enjoys cooking easy meals for her family. In her spare time, Brandy loves to scrapbook

-In today's world, many families are nonstop until their heads hit the pillow.
-Dinner time can be one of the most stressful times of the day for a busy family, especially if you're trying to make a complicated recipe.
+In today's world, many families run around nonstop until their heads hit the pillow.
+Dinnertime can be one of the most stressful times of the day for a busy family, especially if you're trying to make something complicated.
 That's why I'm sharing this easy chicken recipe with only five ingredients!
-Not only is this recipe easy, but it's satisfying and full of flavor.
+Not only is it easy, but it's satisfying and full of flavor.
 Your family will be begging to add this to your favorite meal list.

 This was also on the dinner rotation when I was growing up.
-My mother made this chicken and stuffing bake every few weeks.
-It was always a happy night when I saw this dish come out of the oven.
+My mother made this bake every few weeks, and it was always a happy night when I saw this dish come out of the oven.
 I love this dish because it reminds me of Thanksgiving food, which is my favorite holiday!

 - 2 pounds chicken breast, diced

 - 1 cup milk

-- 1 box Stove Top Stuffing Mix, 6 oz. box
+- 1 6 ounce box Stove Top Stuffing Mix

 - 1 1/2 cup chicken broth

 - Preheat oven to 375°F. Spray a 9x13-inch baking dish with non-stick spray.

-- Cut chicken breasts into one inch pieces.
-Lay out evenly in the bottom of prepared dish.
+- Cut chicken breasts into one-inch pieces.
+Lay them out evenly across the bottom of the prepared dish.

-- In a medium bowl whisk together the condensed soups and milk.
-Pour mixture evenly over chicken.
+- In a medium bowl, whisk together the condensed soups and milk.
+Pour this mixture evenly over the chicken.

 - Sprinkle dry stuffing mix evenly over the top.
-Pour chicken broth over the stuffing mix, making sure to get as much of it covered as possible.
+Pour chicken broth over the stuffing mix, making sure to get as much of it wet as possible.

-- Cover dish with foil and bake 40 to 45 minutes or until chicken is cooked through.
-Remove from oven and let stand 15 minutes before serving.
+- Cover the dish with foil and bake for 40 to 45 minutes or until chicken is cooked through.
+Remove it from the oven and let it stand for 15 minutes before serving.